SeattleChris/hepcat/checklist.md

 - [x] On Admin Session ValidateError, repopulate the fields with new values from Session.clean method.
 - [x] ClassOffer will be assigned dates according to their Session.
 - [x] ClassOffer will handle invalid day of the week inputs.
-- [ ] ClassOffer Admin list: show start and end dates.
+- [x] ClassOffer Admin list: show start and end dates.
+- [x] ClassOffer Admin list: show start and end times in nice-display (not military time)

 ### Deployment on PythonAnywhere